 Generates sky charts, text lists, and predictions of satellites, sun, moon, planets and stars.
 Now parses current Celestrak files, with the indicators [-], [+], and [P] in the satellite names.
-Designed for the 49G+ and 50G.
+Designed for the 50g.
 Now stores satellite preferences on the SD card, so you can keep different constellations on different SD cards.
-Version 2.0 uses the serial port of the 50G to communicate with a GPS receiver in NMEA mode or with a Kenwood TH-D7A(G) (or equivalent) Data Radio.
+Version 2.0 uses the serial port of the 50g to communicate with a GPS receiver in NMEA mode or with a Kenwood TH-D7A(G) (or equivalent) Data Radio.
 New features include extracting time and position data from a GPS receiver, and triggering beacon transmissions from the Data Radio to coincide with satellite availability.

 ALBW = Allocated Bandwidth.
 This is a program for satellite communication engineers and planners.
 It determines the amount of bandwidth required to accommodate a carrier signal on a satellite transponder, given the data rate, coding, and modulation methods.
 Version 1.1 incorporates occupied bandwidth.